 This leads to the top of my list of dislikes: the inescapable fact that ‘animal’ is delicious.
 And I don’t want to lose it from my diet.
 So this is where I struggle…

 Working in the field of sustainable development, I’m very aware that food production and distribution have consequences for people and the environment that are deeply intertwined.
 The challenges of health, hunger, poverty, pollution, water, energy and climate change all meet, and so often compete, when it comes to food.
 I’m also aware that – on average – vegan (and vegetarian) diets carry the lowest negative environmental impacts, and that our diets will have to shift if we want to secure a future that can balance these challenges.

 So there feels like a real conflict between what I want and what I believe.
 I want to keep eating meat and cheese, because they make me happy and it’s annoyingly inconvenient to avoid them in many situations.
 Yet I believe in playing my part in reducing the unsustainability of how the world currently works.
 Food choice is, after all, one of the biggest ways we can make a difference on an individual level, particularly when it comes to your carbon footprint.

 Ignoring this conflict, or downplaying one side, is clearly not going to work for me.
-So I’ve decided to take a pragmatic approach, and focus on what I can gain, instead of what I should avoid.
-I want a healthier diet, with more diversity, and that supports a better relationship with nature.
-I also want the freedom to eat the foods that I enjoy.
+So I’ve decided to take a pragmatic approach and focus on what I can gain, instead of what I should avoid.
+I want a diverse and healthy diet that supports a better relationship with nature.
+I also want the freedom to eat the foods I enjoy.

-But what I reckon is most important, is to aim for something that is sustainable for me.
+But there is one thing I feel is most important: to aim for something that is sustainable for me.
 That means aiming for consistency, not perfection – because sticking to strict rules isn’t my idea of fun, and has never worked for me in the past.
 Besides, what else am I meant to do with the creme eggs that have mysteriously managed to find their way into my lunch routine?